noahehall/theBookOfNoah/0current/openapi.md

       - yaml:
         - json features + comments,
         - syntax less rigid but also requires strict indentation, hyphens, and potentially more cumbersome than json in certain contexts
+        - benefits: reduced file size, interchangable with json (yaml v1.2), is a superset of JSON (thus can be intermixed)

 ```js
   // JSON format